ferparra/My-Readwise/pages/Building on Parts 1 &Amp... (highlights).md

 	  8/N

 	  ![](https://pbs.twimg.com/media/FJbAe5XXwAAcyDm.jpg) ([View Tweet](https://twitter.com/MishaLaskin/status/1483584768000376838))
-	- For BERT, each time we pass in a batch of data for pre-training, we sample a new random mask.
+	- For BERT, each time we pass in a batch of data for [[pre-training]], we sample a new random mask.
 This can be done efficiently if the mask is created directly on the GPU.
-Here's what what mask creation and masked language modeling objective look like.
+Here's what what mask creation and masked [[language modeling]] objective look like.
 Pretty straightforward!

 	  9/N